dwarvesf/WeAreHiring/archived/backend-engineer-go-elixir-rust.md

 ---
-tags:
-  - hiring
-  - career
 title: Backend Engineer, Go/Elixir/Rust
 date: 2023-12-11
 description: Looking for a well-rounded backend engineer with experience in shipping web applications to production, CI/CD with docker centric workflow, unit testing, performance and scaling, etc. with Go/Elixir/Rust.
 authors:
   - nikki
   - monotykamary

-hiring: false
+tags:
+  - career
+  - backend
 ---

 > 🤝 As an engineer at Dwarves, you will be working closely with a team of talented, kind people and working directly with our clients.
 There is a lot of freedom to contribute to the quality of the project and improve, or prove yourself.